Azure-Samples/functions-quickstart-typescript-azd/README.md

 2) Test the HTTP GET trigger using the browser to open http://localhost:7071/api/httpGetFunction

-3) Test the HTTP POST trigger by opening a command prompt (NOT PowerShell) and navigate to the src/functions folder of the project and run:
+3) Test the HTTP POST trigger by opening a new command prompt (NOT PowerShell) and navigate to the src/functions folder of the project and run:

 ```bash
 curl -i -X POST http://localhost:7071/api/httppostbodyfunction -H "Content-Type: text/json" --data-binary "@testdata.json"